How can you contribute to a pest free workplace?

 Keep your food in food designated areas to promote a pest free workplace

-When excess food is left out, pests tend to make themselves at home whether it’s in your home or at work.
+When food is left out, pests tend to make themselves at home whether it’s in your home or at work.
 A common practice most people do that can attract pests is leaving food in desk drawers.

 Create a mess?
 Bring on the pests